RetroDECK/ES-DE/INSTALL-DEV.md

---max-vram [size]               Max VRAM to use (in mebibytes) before swapping --no-splash                     Don't show the splash screen during startup --gamelist-only                 Skip automatic game ROM search, only read from gamelist.xml --ignore-gamelist               Ignore the gamelist files (useful for troubleshooting) --show-hidden-files             Show hidden files and folders --show-hidden-games             Show hidden games --force-full                    Force the UI mode to Full
+--max-vram [size]               Max VRAM to use (in mebibytes) before swapping --no-splash                     Don't show the splash screen during startup --gamelist-only                 Skip automatic game ROM search, only read from gamelist.xml --ignore-gamelist               Ignore the gamelist.xml files (useful for troubleshooting) --show-hidden-files             Show hidden files and folders --show-hidden-games             Show hidden games --force-full                    Force the UI mode to Full